freenas/freenas-docs/userguide/system.rst

 The :guilabel:`Service Name` drop-down menu is used to pick a specific alert service.
 The fields shown in the rest of the dialog change to those required by that service.
-Enter the required information, check the :guilabel:`Enabled` checkbox, then click :guilabel:`OK` to save the settings.
+Enter the required information, set the :guilabel:`Enabled` option, then click :guilabel:`OK` to save the settings.

 System alerts marked *WARN* or *CRITICAL* are sent to each alert service that has been configured and enabled.

-Alert services can be deleted from this list by clicking them and then clicking the :guilabel:`Delete` button at the bottom of the window.
-To disable an alert service temporarily, click :guilabel:`Edit` and remove the checkmark from the :guilabel:`Enabled` checkbox.
+Alert services are deleted from this list by clicking them and then clicking the :guilabel:`Delete` button at the bottom of the window.
+To disable an alert service temporarily, click :guilabel:`Edit` and remove the checkmark from the :guilabel:`Enabled` option.

 .. note:: To send a test alert, highlight an alert entry, click :guilabel:`Edit`, and click the :guilabel:`Send Test Alert` button.